areynold/accessibility-for-project-managers/PITCHME.md

 ### The not so good

 * Still hard to google a clear line item standard
-* Devil is in the details
 * Lots of outdated advice
 * Sometimes legal ambiguity
 * One-size-fits-all is not feasible
 * Best practices can be in conflict

 ---